IHE/ITI.MHD/input/pagecontent/transaction-67.md

 ###### XDS on FHIR Option

-The Document Responder is grouped with an XDS Document Consumer when it supports the “XDS on FHIR” Option.
+The Document Responder is grouped with an XDS Document Consumer when it supports the [XDS on FHIR](2_actors_and_transactions.html#xds-on-fhir-option) Option.
 The Document Responder shall map the query parameters as listed in Table 3.67.4.1.3-1 and shall execute a Registry Stored Query [ITI-18] for FindDocuments or FindDocumentsByReferenceIdList (see ITI TF-2a: 3.18.4.1.2.3.7.1 and 3.18.4.1.2.3.7.14).
 All of the query parameters in Table 3.67.4.1.3-1 shall be supported by the Document Responder.
 No additional query parameters as defined in FHIR are required of the Document Responder, but they may be offered.

 **Table 3.67.4.1.3-1: ITI-18 FindDocuments Query Parameter Mapping**